akashsabale01/Task-List-Project/README.md

 # Task List Project - Using Vanilla Javascript

-This Project is basically created for understanding how Javascript DOM manipulation can be used to implement follwing features :-
+This Project is basically created for understanding how Javascript DOM manipulation can be used to implementing follwing features :-

 * Add Tasks
 * Fliter the tasks